This How-to document serves as guideline to work with an Autonomous Underwater Vehicle .

 Typical AUV Missions

 There are two typical AUV missions: shallow water missions and deep water missions.
-The big difference between these two missions is how to obtain positioning data.
+The main difference between these two missions is how to obtain positioning data.

 Shallow water mission

 It is advised to surface the vessel before an investigation (like a wreck), when lines with overlap are done.
-A larger drift can occur when the system is doing multiple turns in a very short time.
+A larger drift can occur when the system does multiple turns in a very short time.

 A GNSS system will feed the AUV with positioning data when the system is surfaced.
 When the AUV is below the water, it will continue on its INS system.
 The GNSS will receive new position data, and the drift error will become smaller.